Index theory of uniform pseudodifferential operators: Uniform K -theory

-Recall that in Lemma \ref{lem:uniform_k_hom_discrete_space} we have shown that the uniform $K$-homology group $K_0^u(Y)$ of such a space is isomorphic to the group $\ell^\infty_\IZ(Y)$ of all bounded, integer-valued sequences indexed by $Y$, and that $K_1^u(Y) = 0$.
-Since we want uniform $K$-theory to be dual to uniform $K$-homology, we need the corresponding result for uniform $K$-theory.
+Recall that in Lemma \ref{lem:uniform_k_hom_discrete_space} we have shown that the uniform $K$-homology group $K_0^u(Y)$ of a uniformly discrete, proper metric space $Y$ of coarsely bounded geometry is isomorphic to the group $\ell^\infty_\IZ(Y)$ of all bounded, integer-valued sequences indexed by $Y$, and that $K_1^u(Y) = 0$.
+Since we want uniform $K$-theory to be \Poincare dual to uniform $K$-homology, we need the corresponding result for uniform $K$-theory.

 \begin{lem} Let $Y$ be a uniformly discrete metric space.
 Then $K^0_u(Y)$ is isomorphic to $\ell^\infty_\IZ(Y)$ and $K^1_u(Y) = 0$. \end{lem}

 The proof is an easy consequence of the fact that $C_u(Y) \cong \prod_{y \in Y} C(y) \cong \prod_{y \in Y} \IC$ for a uniformly discrete space $Y$, where the direct product of $C^\ast$-algebras is equipped with the pointwise algebraic operations and the sup-norm.
 The computation of the operator $K$-theory of $\prod_{y \in Y} \IC$ is now easily done (cf. \cite[Exercise 7.7.3]{higson_roe}).